nezhar/jupyter-docker-compose/README.md

 cd jupyter-docker-compose
 ```

+Change the token in the docker compose file.

-Build the the image for the Jupyter Notebook server:
+Build the image for the Jupyter Notebook server:

 ```bash
 docker compose build